sannyer/bap_ecom/README.md

 This example is the implementation of the test task of calculating due date with a given start datetime and a duration.
 If the resulting time is outside of business hours or is on weekend, the calculation should act accordingly and skip to next business day.

+The solution contains an API and a CLI interface where you can try the functionality.

 ## Installation

 To install this project, follow these steps:

 - Clone the repository to your local machine.
-- Install the required dependencies by running npm install and composer install.
+- You can immediately use the CLI
+- In order to use the API, choose 1 of the following steps:
+	- Run as a container: `docker compose up -d`
-- Start the development server by running ```php artisan serve```.
+	- Run as local service: ```php artisan serve```

 ## Usage
 To use this project, follow these steps:

 ### Use the API